thisiserico/preferences/code-semantics/guard-clauses/README.md

 instructions on how to navigate it at all times, there's absolutely nothing for you to worry about.
-And you can share the map and instructions with others, no matter their orientation skills, that you all will navigate the path in the exact same way 📍 It's providing common language and understanding for you all.
+And you can share the map and instructions with others, no matter their orientation skills, that you all will navigate the path in the exact same way 📍 It's providing common language and common understanding for you all.
 This is exactly what happens when replacing a condition for a semantic method.
 It's forcing everyone to be on the same page when reading a line of code.
 It's taking away the need to read the actual `isOwnedBy` method.